The future of Allianz Stadium

 To address this, we’ve developed a vision to enhance the stadium as a world-class venue for sport and entertainment, and in turn generate more income all while becoming a valued local asset.

-As a first step in achieving our ambitions, we have now submitted an application for a new premises licence to the London Borough of Richmond upon Thames.
+As a first step in achieving our ambitions, we submitted an application for a new premises licence to the London Borough of Richmond upon Thames.
 This follows wide reaching consultation over the past eight months.

 WHY RUGBY MATTERS